Skip to content

 Trackbacks

-LetsTrust on : Was lange währt wird endlich gut.
+LetsTrust am : Was lange währt wird endlich gut.

 Neues Plug&Play Image und diesmal: Eines für alle RaspberryPi´s!
 Es handelt sich hierbei um ein frisches "Jessie" Image vom 21.06.2017 mit dem Kernel 4.9.33.
 Der Pinguin hat freundlicherweise ein ungestartetes Jessie wie in diesem Post beschrieben m